benoitnabholz/VCF2Fasta/README.md

                         Minimum number of reads for the alternatice variant allele to be genotyped

   -f MIN_FREQ, --min_freq MIN_FREQ
-                        Minimum frequence of minor allel (expected = 0.5 for one diploid individual)
+                        Minimum frequence of minor allele (expected = 0.5 for one diploid individual / default = 0.2)

   --mask_N              Consider N in reference genome as unknown site for all individuals